 Consultation Summary: The District Council previously consulted on a Plan Review Issues Paper in October 2015 and from the responses to this produced a number of Preferred Approach documents in July 2016 and January 2017.
-Using the results of these consultations the Council has prepared the Publication Amended Core Strategy.
-The Publication Amended Core Strategy is subject to a period of representation.
-People who feel that the Core Strategy is not 'sound' under the terms of the Planning Regulations can make a representation on the matter to the Council.
+Using the results of these consultations the Council prepared a Publication Amended Core Strategy.
+The Publication Amended Core Strategy was subject to a period of representation from 11th July 2017 until 4 September 2017.
+Following consideration of representations received the Council submitted the Amended Core Strategy to the Secretary of State on 29th September 2017 for Examination.
+An Independent Inspector, Mr. Paul Griffiths BSC (Hons) BArch IHBC was appointed by the Secretary of State to carry out the Examination.
+The Inspector held Hearing Sessions on 1st and 2nd of February 2018.
+The Inspector concluded, in his report of 25th February 2019, that the Amended Core Strategy is Sound.